jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 ```

 ## 4.6.17 calc_unpaired_from_fch
-Calculate the Yamaguchi’s unpaired electrons and Head-Gordon’s unpaired electrons using the provided .fch(k) file.
+Calculate the Yamaguchi's unpaired electrons and Head-Gordon's unpaired electrons using the provided .fch(k) file.
 Biradical and tetraradical indices are printed as well.
 This .fch file must include natural orbitals and their corresponding occupation numbers.
 For example, a UNO, GVB or CASSCF NO .fch file is expected.
 DO NOT use a UHF .fch file.
 A python script is shown below:
 ```
 from mokit.lib.wfn_analysis import calc_unpaired_from_fch
 calc_unpaired_from_fch(fchname='00-h2o_cc-pVDZ_1.5_uhf_uno_asrot2gvb4_s.fch', wfn_type=2, gen_dm=False)